abhimaitrey/cloudqna/README.md

 Q10.
 Difference between NIC and NSG?

+Q11.
+Name any 5 functionalities which could be offloaded to a gateway in Azure!

+Ans.
+1. SSL termination
+2. Client rate limit (throttling) - limit the number of hits by a client in a given time.
+3. Web application firewall (WAF)
+4. Authentication
+5. IP allow/block list

+few more:

+6. Logging and monitoring
+7. Servicing static content
+8. Gzip compression

 Q12.
 How to set NSG rules through Terraform?

 Q13.
 What is Azure Web Application Firewall and how does it used with Applicaiton Gateway, Front Door and CDN?